sredford6/JID_Team2330_Place_Recovery/README.md

 npm i -g expo-cli
 ```

-- Go under the project directory, and install all dependencies:
+- Make sure you have downloaded the project files.
+Go under the project directory, and install all dependencies:
 ```bash
 cd ./app/src
 npm i